 These should be coated, as they can – in very cold weather – cause a bird’s feet to stick to the wire or container and severe tearing can result.

 When removing this from cooked roasts, chicken, turkey, etc. wash it and cut into small pieces.
 Long pieces of twine when eaten by an animal may cause intestinal problems resulting in death.
 Some birds may also use this as nesting material and the parent birds or nestlings may become entangled in it.

 Kite Line or Fishing Line

 Discarded kite or fishing line can result in birds and sea mammals becoming entangled and often results in death.
-We, at Gibsons Wildlife Rehabilitation Centre have received into care gulls and ducks with fishing hooks and lines entangled around their wings and mouth.
+We at Gibsons Wildlife Rehabilitation Centre have received into care gulls and ducks with fishing hooks and lines entangled around their wings and mouth.
 Many have died from the resulting injuries.

-Should not be used to store melted fat.
+These should not be used to store melted fat.
 Animals find this food clinging to the broken glass at garbage dumps.
 Consequently, glass is swallowed and mouths are cut and the animals or birds are left to suffer and eventually die.

-and other containers left outside to become filled with rain water can mean death to small animals and birds.
+Tall buckets and other containers left outside to become filled with rain water can mean death to small animals and birds.
 Turn all tall receptacles over to be on the safe side.
 If you collect rain water for indoor plants or to use yourself, please secure tops of buckets with nylon mesh.

 Old Garden Netting